geospatialncl/OpenUDM/README.md

 ## Quickstart

-OpenUDM is a Python package which is tested with Python 3.6 and above.
+OpenUDM is a Python package which is tested with Python 3.6 - 3.8.
 To install the package using pip, run:

     pip install openudm